empovit/fdo-containers/README.md

 # Containerized FDO Servers and Clients

-This repository allows running FDO servers as containers and interacting with them using clients that run as containers as well, for testing and development.
+This repository allows to run FDO servers as containers and interact with them using clients that run as containers as well, for testing and development.

 ## Important